Proless/Mukhtabar/docs/proxmox/README.md

 1. In the Proxmox web interface, click on “Datacenter” and then select “Storage”
 2. Click on “local-lvm” and choose “Remove”
    (_Note: Removing local-lvm is safe in this fresh install_)
 3. Now, select “local” from the storage list and click "Edit."
 In the "Content" drop-down menu, select all available options to allow the storage to handle various types of data (e.g., Disk images, backups, containers, etc.).
-Confirm your changes by clicking "OK"
+Confirm the changes by clicking "OK"
-4. After removal of “local-lvm”, click on your node and open the “Shell”
+4. After removal of “local-lvm”, click on the node and open the “Shell”
 5. Run the following commands to remove the LVM data volume and expand the root volume:

    ```bash